Cold Weather Payment

 The payment is currently £25 for each block of 7 consecutive days below zero degrees recorded.
+The payment should be received within 14 days of each period of very cold weather.
 This payment won’t affect any of your other benefit payments and will be paid directly into the same bank or building society account you normally receive benefit payments into.

 There are no extra steps to receive the cold weather payment.
 If you are eligible to receive the payment you will be paid automatically.
 However, if you have not received your payment, the best thing to do is get in contact with the Pension Centre or your local Jobcentre Plus office.
 Or if you are receiving Universal Credit, either log in to your account and add a note into your journal or give the Universal Credit helpline a call on 0800 328 9344.